 Speakers Bureau

 We connect wrongful conviction experts with schools, colleges, companies, and organizations around the world.
 Our team of inspiring speakers includes people who were incarcerated for crimes they did not commit and staff members each working to correct wrongful convictions and prevent future injustices.
-Book a speaker online or call 212.364.5384 for more information.
+Want to book a speaker?
+Please fill out our online form.

 Book a Speaker